pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 sudo nano /etc/apache2/extra/httpd-vhosts.conf
 ```

-Go to the very end of this file add configuration block that looks like this (make sure that you amended the paths accordingly to your username).
+Go to the very end of this file and add configuration block that looks like this (make sure that you amended the paths accordingly to your username).

 ```apache
 <VirtualHost *:80>